ravi9/openvino-wiki/BuildingForLinux.md

    ```sh
    ./install_build_dependencies.sh
    ```
-3. By default, the build enables the Inference Engine GPU plugin to infer models on your Intel® Processor Graphics.
+3. By default, the build enables the OpenVINO Runtime GPU plugin to infer models on your Intel® Processor Graphics.
 This requires you to [Install Intel® Graphics Compute Runtime for OpenCL™ Driver package 19.41.14441] before running the build.
 If you don't want to use the GPU plugin, use the